sveltejs/kit/packages/adapter-node/README.md

 ### `XFF_DEPTH`

 If the `ADDRESS_HEADER` is `X-Forwarded-For`, the header value will contain a comma-separated list of IP addresses.
-The `XFF_DEPTH` environment variable should specify how many trusted proxies sit between your server and the client.
-E.g. if there are three trusted proxies, proxy 3 will forward the addresses of the client and the first two proxies:
+The `XFF_DEPTH` environment variable should specify how many trusted proxies sit in front of your server.
+E.g. if there are three trusted proxies, proxy 3 will forward the addresses of the original connection and the first two proxies:

 ```
 <client address>, <proxy 1 address>, <proxy 2 address>